Mention users

 Remove user mentions

-removeMention() lets you remove a previously added user mention from a draft message.
+removeMention() removes a user mention from a draft message.

 Method signature